-In the last few days of Christ's life on earth, He met with His disciples in the upper room for the Passover.
-Israel's national celebration of the Exodus from bondage and slavery.
+In the last few days of Christ's life on earth, He met with His disciples in the upper room for the Passover, Israel's national celebration of the Exodus from bondage and slavery.
 Yet, all was not well.
 The atmosphere in the upper room must have been thick with tension and ill will.
-Not much earlier, the disciples had been fighting over who would have the highest place in heaven (Matt.
+Not much earlier, the disciples had been fighting over who would be considered the greatest in the kingdom of heaven (Matt.
 18:1-5).
 Now they had come together to celebrate the Passover, which should have spoken to them of their great need of God's saving grace in their lives and how dependent they were on Him.